icub-tech-iit/documentation/docs/icub_operating_systems/pc104/the-icub-live-details.md

 # The OS on PC104 (live USB) - Details

-This page is ment to describe how a icub-live differs from a _vanilla_ debian live systems
+This page is meant to describe how a icub-live differs from a _vanilla_ Debian live systems

 !!! note
     _This page is valid ONLY for the PC104 image with version 5.0 and above_

 # Additional Packages
 The image is (at the moment of writing, version 7.10) based on a default Debian Buster (10) LIVE image, but with some additional packages: